webdiff

 This is just a simple script for doing a diff of two web pages. #!/bin/bash TMP1=$(mktemp) TMP2=$(mktemp) wget -q $1 -O $TMP1 wget -q $2 -O $TMP2 diff $TMP1 $TMP2 rm -f $TMP1 $TMP2

 This is just a quick note to save this useful bit of information.
-I may make in to a script one day or use it in something else. echo ''|openssl s_client -connect localhost:636 2>/dev/null | openssl x509 -noout -enddate | sed 's/^not.*\=//'
+I may make it into a script one day or use it in something else. echo ''|openssl s_client -connect localhost:636 2>/dev/null | openssl x509 -noout -enddate | sed 's/^not.*\=//'

-Small script to run a instance of mysql in my home directory using the binary provided by the OS.
-Maybe some day I will make it more usable but for the time being it suits my needs. #!/bin/bash MYSQL_HOME=$HOME MYSQL_USER=$USER MYSQL_PORT=13306 ACTION=$1 if [ $ACTION == 'init' ]; then echo "initalising new mysql installation at $MYSQL_HOME/var/lib/mysql" rm -rf $MYSQL_HOME/var/lib/mysql mkdir -p $MYSQL_HOME/var/lib/mysql $MYSQL_HOME/mysql/data $HOME/var/lib/mysql/tmp mysql_install_db --user=$MYSQL_USER --datadir=$MYSQL_HOME/var/lib/mysql/data/ cat < $HOME/.my.cnf [mysqld] user=$MYSQL_USER datadir=$MYSQL_HOME/var/lib/mysql/data log-error=mysqld.
+Small script to run an instance of mysql in my home directory using the binary provided by the OS.
+Maybe some day I will make it more usable but for the time being it suits my needs. #!/bin/bash MYSQL_HOME=$HOME MYSQL_USER=$USER MYSQL_PORT=13306 ACTION=$1 if [ $ACTION == 'init' ]; then echo "initialising new mysql installation at $MYSQL_HOME/var/lib/mysql" rm -rf $MYSQL_HOME/var/lib/mysql mkdir -p $MYSQL_HOME/var/lib/mysql $MYSQL_HOME/mysql/data $HOME/var/lib/mysql/tmp mysql_install_db --user=$MYSQL_USER --datadir=$MYSQL_HOME/var/lib/mysql/data/ cat < $HOME/.my.cnf [mysqld] user=$MYSQL_USER datadir=$MYSQL_HOME/var/lib/mysql/data log-error=mysqld.log pid-file=mysqld.pid socket=$MYSQL_HOME/var/lib/mysql/tmp/mysql.sock port=$MYSQL_PORT [client] user=$MYSQL_USER socket=$MYSQL_HOME/var/lib/mysql/tmp/mysql.sock port=$MYSQL_PORT [safe_mysqld] log-error=mysqld.log pid-file=mysqld.pid port=$MYSQL_PORT EOT echo " Done" elif [ $ACTION == 'start' ];then echo -n "Starting mysqld as $MYSQL_USER on $MYSQL_PORT" nohup mysqld_safe &>/dev/null & echo " Done" elif [ $ACTION == 'stop' ];then PID=$(cat $MYSQL_HOME/var/lib/mysql/data/mysqld.pid) echo -n "Stopping mysql instance [$PID]" kill `cat $MYSQL_HOME/var/lib/mysql/data/mysqld.pid` echo " Done" else echo "Unknown command '$1'" fi UPDATED SCRIPT:

 Have you ever needed to run a bunch of long running processes from a bash script and get their return codes ?
 I come across this issue quite frequently in my line of work.
-The most common one is where i need to run rsync to collect files from many machines then if successful run some other task.
-Depending on the amount of servers and data this can take several hours to run sequentially and I don’t really like waiting around to check the output so that I can run the next task.
+The most common one is where I need to run rsync to collect files from many machines then if successful run some other task.
+Depending on the number of servers and data this can take several hours to run sequentially and I don’t really like waiting around to check the output so that I can run the next task.